Alalalalaki/Guide2EconRA/git/README.md

 `git gc --prune=now`

-Every time I commit but then regret before pushing (replace new message with --no-edit if necessary)
+Every time I commit but then I want to add something to this commit before pushing

 `git commit --amend --no-edit`

+Every time I commit but then I want to change the commit comment before pushing

+`git commit --amend -m "new message"`

-Every time I get messed up, give up, and want to go back into past
+Every time I get messed up, give up, and want to go back into last commit

 `git reset --hard`